 Citrix Workspace Overview

 Citrix Workspace is a digital workspace solution that delivers secure and unified access to apps, desktops, and content (resources) from anywhere, on any device.
-These resources can be Virtual Apps and Desktops, content apps, local and mobile apps, SaaS and Web apps, and browser apps.
+These resources can be Citrix DaaS, content apps, local and mobile apps, SaaS and Web apps, and browser apps.

 How Citrix Workspace works

 Citrix Workspace aggregates and integrates Citrix Cloud services, enabling unified access to all the resources available to your end-users (subscribers) in one resource location.
 End-users of Citrix Workspace are called subscribers because you “subscribe” employees to the services you make available to them through their workspaces.